All Products

 Step Name

 The name of the AnalyticDB for MySQL 3.0 output component.
-Dataphin automatically generates a step name, which you can modify based on your business scenario.
-The name must meet the following requirements:
+Dataphin generates a step name automatically.
+You can change it based on your business scenario.
+Use the following naming rules:

 Datasource

-The data source dropdown list displays all AnalyticDB for MySQL 3.0 data sources, including those for which you have the write permission and those for which you do not have the write permission.
+The drop-down list shows all AnalyticDB for MySQL 3.0 data sources.
+It includes data sources for which you have write-through permission and those for which you do not.
 Click the image icon to copy the current data source name.

 Time Zone